Information for Stalking Victims in WA State

 How can you prove that you are being stalked and what are your rights as a stalking victim?

 You need to gather evidence against the stalker and record how the stalker is impacting your daily life.
 You can also take screenshots of the harassing or intimidating posts on social media platforms.
-You can also contact witnesses and write down about what they saw.
-You can use cameras and recording devices to gather evidence but need to be careful not to put yourself in the harm’s way.
-It is best to speak to a lawyer and know your rights as a stalking victim to ensure you are being treated right by people around you.
+You can also contact witnesses and write down what they saw.
+You can use cameras and recording devices to gather evidence but need to be careful not to put yourself in harm’s way.
+It is best to speak to a lawyer and know your rights as a stalking victim to ensure you are treated right by people around you.